-Entities involved in making and selling CPSC-regulated bikes, scooters and other micromobility consumer products have an obligation to monitor the safety of products after they have entered the market.
-Under CPSA Section 15, a manufacturer, importer, distributor, or retailer of a product subject to CPSC's jurisdiction, that is distributed in commerce, must notify CPSC "immediately" upon the receipt of information that "reasonably supports the conclusion that such product -
+Entities involved in making and selling CPSC-regulated e-bikes, scooters and other micromobility consumer products have an obligation to monitor the safety of products after they have entered the market.
+Under CPSA Section 15, a manufacturer, importer, distributor, or retailer of a product subject to the CPSC's jurisdiction, that is distributed in commerce, must notify CPSC "immediately" upon the receipt of information that "reasonably supports the conclusion that such product:

-- 1. Fails to comply with an applicable consumer product safety rule or with a voluntary consumer product safety standard upon which the Commission has relied under section 9 [15 U.S.C. § 2058]; - 2.
+- 1. Fails to comply with an applicable consumer product safety rule or with a voluntary consumer product safety standard upon which the Commission has relied under section 9; - 2.
 Fails to comply with any other rule, regulation, standard, or ban under [the CPSA] or any other Act enforced by the Commission; - 3.
 Contains a defect which could create a substantial product hazard ...; or - 4.
 Creates an unreasonable risk of serious injury or death."
+25

-The term "immediately" means within 24 hours, although a firm may conduct a reasonably expeditious investigation, not normally exceeding 10 days, to evaluate its reporting obligations.
-16 C.F.R. § 1115.14(d) and (e).
+The term "immediately" means within 24 hours, although a firm may conduct a reasonably expeditious investigation, not normally exceeding 10 days, to evaluate its reporting obligations.26.
 The only exception to the Section 15 reporting requirement is if the firm "has actual knowledge that the Commission has been adequately informed" of such defect, failure to comply, or risk.

 A significant challenge faced by micromobility firms is in deciding when the reporting threshold has been met.
-Clearly, a violation of the CPSC bike standard requires reporting by a bike manufacturer, distributor or retailer.
-But the question of whether a company has obtained information which "reasonably supports the conclusion" that product "contains a defect which could create a substantial product hazard" can be more challenging.
-15 U.S.C. § 2064(b)(3); 16 CFR § 1115.6(a).
-Congress's use of the words "reasonably supports the conclusion" and "could" opens up the reporting obligation in at least
+Clearly, a violation of the CPSC bicycle standard requires reporting by a bicycle manufacturer, distributor, or retailer.27 But the question of whether a company has obtained information which "reasonably supports the conclusion" that product "contains a defect which could create a substantial

+21 49 CFR § 566.6.

-&lt;sup>18 49 USC § 30102(a)(6).
+22 49 USC § 30102(a)(6).

-&lt;sup>19 See 49 CFR § 567.2(b).
+23 See 49 CFR § 567.2(b).

-&lt;sup>20 See generally NHTSA, Manufacturer Handbook 27 (Aug.
+24 See generally NHTSA, Manufacturer Handbook 27 (Aug.
 25, 2020).